William Barr: Mueller investigation and report

 On January 14, 2019, a day before Barr's confirmation hearing for attorney general, Barr sent written testimony to the Senate Judiciary Committee regarding the eventual final Mueller report, saying "it is very important that the public and Congress be informed of the results of the special counsel's work ...
 For that reason, my goal will be to provide as much transparency as I can consistent with the law."

 Upon taking office, Barr refused calls to recuse himself from overseeing the Mueller investigation, despite his June 2018 memo arguing that the special counsel had no right to investigate Trump.

 On March 22, 2019, Mueller concluded his special counsel investigation and gave the final report to Barr.

+Even before seeing the Mueller report, Barr had already decided to clear Trump of obstruction.
+To this end, he tasked the Office of Legal Counsel with writing a memo that would provide a pretextual justification for this decision.
+According to federal judge Amy Berman Jackson, the Barr letter which declined to charge Trump, and a Justice Department memo purportedly containing advice to Barr that Trump should not be charged, were "being written by the very same people at the very same time".
+Jackson also stated that email evidence showed that the Barr letter was "the priority, and it is getting completed first" ahead of the advice memo.
+The final memo was signed by Steven Engel and Ed O'Callaghan.

 On March 24, Barr submitted a four-page letter to Congress describing what he said were the report's principal conclusions: first, that the Special Counsel did not establish conspiracy or coordination between the Trump campaign and Russia's efforts to interfere with the 2016 election; and second, that the Special Counsel made no decision as to whether to prosecute Trump for obstruction of justice, quoting "while this report does not conclude that the President committed a crime, it also does not exonerate him."
 Barr stated that the Special Counsel's decision "leaves it to" Barr to decide if Trump obstructed justice.
 Barr and Deputy Attorney General Rosenstein themselves concluded that the evidence "is not sufficient to establish" obstruction of justice by Trump, and made the decision not to press the charge.